Du6eniuk/US_Airlines_Python/README.md

 This discovery led me to switch to a more reliable dataset for the project.
 Ensuring the accuracy of the data is crucial for drawing meaningful conclusions, and this experience reinforced the importance of data validation in any analysis.

-### Analysis on The "Fake" Data
+### Analysis of The "Fake" Data

-I am not going to go in details here since I have already spend a lot of time analysing this "fake" dataset when I started working on this project >:|
+I am not going to go into details here since I have already spent a lot of time analysing this "fake" dataset when I started working on this project >:|

 ```python
 # Load Data